automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 **Support Services** means services related to maintenance and support in connection with *The Software* as specified by an *Order Form*.

 ### 1.5 "Agreement"
-**Agreement** means the combined terms of *the License* and the *Order Form* that is completed forming an agreed upon set of the *Provider's* software products all presented under the same license and a defined *Class of Service* which details the specific services and associated terms that will exist between the *Provider* and the *Customer*
+**Agreement** means the combined terms of a common *the License* associated with a collections of software packages provided by *Provider* and the *Order Form* that specifies the collection of software packages being licensed and the terms of services.
+The terms of service from the *Order Form* forming a class of service agreement between the *Provider* and the *Customer*.

 ### 1.6 "Dual License"
 A **Dual License** is a software license that offers the use of *The Software* to customers falling into two distinct groups of terms *Free Use* and *Paid Use*.
 For this *License*, specific consumers are offered a license to utilize the *Software* for free, if they meet specific criteria and are willing to forego warranties of service.
 Customers who do not qualify for the *Free Use* license or who require warranties of service must use an *Order Form* to establish class of service under the *Paid Use* terms of services.

 ### 1.7 "Customer"
-**Customer** refers to the individual, party or company that obtains a license to use "The Software" and "Services" offered by *Provider*.
+**Customer** refers to the individual, party or company that obtains a license to Use "The Software" and "Services" offered by *Provider*.

 ### 1.8 "Party"
 **Party** refers to either the *Customer* or *Provider* as appropriate.